 Talat in Al-Aqsa Mosque in Jerusalem in 2008.

-Talat painted a fantastic picture of Bethlehem, Jerusalem, and Ramallah over the phone lines to his children back home.
-Though Jerusalem was scarred by the occupation, he knew his away around the Old City as if he had left yesterday.
-The family roamed the streets and ate ice cream and knafeh in the tiny shops he used to frequent as a kid; they visited the ancient churches, prayed in Al-Aqsa, and stood at the spot where Prophet Muhammad (peace be upon him) ascended to the heavens; they were harassed at the border and stopped at five checkpoints in a single day; they stayed in an Israeli hotel where the management was Jewish, and the cheap laborers Arab; they visited the site where Jesus (peace be upon him) was born and where Abraham (peace be upon him) settled.
-It was so degrading and so painful to see, to think they had ever left something so beautiful.
+Talat and Rawhieh painted a powerful picture of Bethlehem, Jerusalem and Ramallah to their children back home.
+Though Jerusalem was scarred by the occupation, Talat knew his away around the Old City as if he had just left it.
+The family roamed the streets and ate ice cream and knafeh in the tiny shops he used to frequent as a kid; they visited the ancient churches, prayed in Al-Aqsa, and stood at the spot where Prophet Muhammad (peace be upon him) ascended to the heavens; they were harassed at the border and stopped at five checkpoints in a single day; they stayed in an Israeli hotel where the management was Jewish and the cheap laborers Arab; they visited the site where Jesus (peace be upon him) was born and where Abraham (peace be upon him) settled.
+It was both beautiful and wounding, being tourists in the land that was once theirs.

-He repeated the trip in 2010 and 2011, eventually taking each of his children to all four corners of Palestine.
+He repeated the trip in 2010 and 2011, eventually taking each of his children to their native Palestine.

 “Back in al-Am’ari, I didn’t feel at home,” he tells me.
 “Jordan and Saudi Arabia weren’t home either.
 I spent some of the best years of my life in Spain, but I knew it wasn’t my home.
 I’ve been in America for twenty years, and may spend the rest of my life here.
 This is as close as it’s gotten, but I’ve never, ever felt like I had a home.